pagkly/Zed/Investopedia3/Gross Working Capital.md

 Gross Working Capital
 ## What Is Gross Working Capital?

 Gross working capital is the sum of a company's current assets (assets that are convertible to cash within a year or less).
-Gross working capital includes assets such as cash, accounts receivable, inventory, [short-term investments](https://www.investopedia.com/terms/s/shorterminvestments.asp), and [marketable securities](https://www.investopedia.com/terms/m/marketablesecurities.asp).
+Gross working capital includes assets such as cash, accounts receivable, inventory, [[short-term investments]](https://www.investopedia.com/terms/s/shorterminvestments.asp), and [[marketable securities]](https://www.investopedia.com/terms/m/marketablesecurities.asp).
 Gross working capital less current liabilities is equal to net working capital, or simply "[working capital](https://www.investopedia.com/terms/w/workingcapital.asp);" a more useful measure for balance sheet analysis.

 ### Key Takeaways